Lady Amanda Ellingworth

-Lady Amanda Patricia Victoria Ellingworth (née Knatchbull; born 26 June 1957), styled The Honourable Amanda Knatchbull between 1957 and 1979, is a British social worker.
-Her earlier career was in UK social work, specialising in children's services and child protection.
-She has since held a portfolio of chair roles or directorships, working with vulnerable people, especially children.
-Among other organisations she is currently a director of Plan International, Barnardo's, and Great Ormond Street Hospital.
-Her previous roles include: Chair of The Caldecott Foundation, chair of The Guinness Partnership, founding chair of Guinness Care and Support, and Deputy Chair of Yeovil Hospital.
+Lady Amanda Patricia Victoria Ellingworth (née Knatchbull; born 26 June 1957), styled The Honourable Amanda Knatchbull between 1957 and 1979, is a British voluntary sector executive.
+In her early career she specialised in children's services and child protection.
+She has since held a portfolio of chair roles or directorships, working on behalf of vulnerable people, especially children.
+She is a director of Plan International, Barnardo's, Great Ormond Street Hospital, and other organisations.
+Her previous roles include: chair of the Caldecott Foundation, chair of The Guinness Partnership, founding chair of Guinness Care and Support, and deputy chair of Yeovil Hospital.

+She is a second cousin of Charles III.
 The granddaughter of Admiral of the Fleet Louis Mountbatten, 1st Earl Mountbatten of Burma, she is a descendant of Queen Victoria through her daughter Princess Alice, Mountbatten's grandmother.

 Early life and education

-Ellingworth was born in London, the fifth of eight children of the 7th Baron Brabourne and the 2nd Countess Mountbatten of Burma.
+Born as The Honourable Amanda Patricia Victoria Knatchbull, on 26 June 1957, in London, she was the fifth of eight children of the 7th Baron Brabourne and the 2nd Countess Mountbatten of Burma.
 She is the granddaughter of Admiral of the Fleet the 1st Earl Mountbatten of Burma, who was an uncle of Prince Philip, Duke of Edinburgh and a second cousin once removed of Queen Elizabeth II.
 She has five brothers and one sister.

 She was baptised by the Archbishop of Canterbury on 29 September 1957 at Mersham Parish Church in Mersham, Kent.
 Her godparents were Prince George of Hanover, Mrs. E. Heywood-Lonsdale, and Mrs. C. H. W. Troughton.

 Ellingworth earned a BA Hons degree from the University of Kent, a CQSW qualification from Goldsmiths College, London, and a Certificate in Mandarin Language from the Beijing Language Institute.

 Career

-After a first career as a social worker, Ellingworth has worked at a senior level in health services, children's services, adult social care and affordable housing.
-She currently holds several non-executive directorships, including Chair of The Guinness Partnership, a provider of affordable housing.
+After a first career in social work, Ellingworth worked at a senior level in health services, children's services, adult social care and affordable housing.
+She currently holds several non-executive directorships.
+She was chair of The Guinness Partnership, a provider of affordable housing, until March 2016.

 Personal life

 Marriage and family

-Lady Amanda married novelist and property entrepreneur Charles Vincent Ellingworth on 31 October 1987; he is the eldest child of six of a Leicestershire Catholic family, who attended Ampleforth College and later read history at Oxford University.
-They have three sons, Luke (27 January 1991, London), Joseph (2 December 1992, Salisbury) and Louis (25 October 1995, Salisbury).
+Lady Amanda married novelist and property entrepreneur Charles Vincent Ellingworth on 31 October 1987.